gigawhitlocks/emacs-configs/readme.md

 ;; load up all literate org-mode files in this directory (mapc #'org-babel-load-file (directory-files dotfiles-dir t "\\.org$"))
 ```

-The rest of the code that is executed begins with the routines defined by this file.

 # Package Manager Bootstrap